Petraea/dagobah-training/sessions/16-compute-cluster/ex1-slurm.md

 Although it looks like this command ran as if I had not used `srun`, it was in fact routed through Slurm.

-Next, createa a test job script somewhere, such as in `~/sbatch-test.sh`.
+Next, create a test job script somewhere, such as in `~/sbatch-test.sh`.
 This should be a shell script and must include the shell "shebang" line:

 ```bash
 #!/bin/sh